readandprogress/reading.is-a.dev/02-about.md

 ## Where to next?

 Thanks for checking out my about page!
-If you like what you read so far why not jump into the [home]({% link /01-home.md %}) page or if you like to get in contact with me, I have a [page]({% link /04-contact.md %})) for that too!
+If you like what you read so far why not jump into the <a href="/">home</a> page or if you like to get in contact with me, I have a [page](/04-contact) for that too!